jk367/personal_website/content/photos/party.md

 draft: false
 ---

-people love to drink in georgia.
+People love to drink in Georgia.